chrislattman/blogging-project/docs/qemu/README.md

 ### Remote desktop

-QEMU supports a VNC server to a VM, which listens by default to port 5900.
+QEMU supports a VNC server to a VM, which by default listens on port 5900.
 To enable VNC:

 ```
 qemu-system-x86_64 -enable-kvm -cpu host -smp 2 -m 4G -hda myvm.qcow2 -vnc :0